Spain or Portugal? which Iberian country is the best destination?

 Portugal vs Spain Conclusion

-In conclusion and with no surprise, Spain wins this comparison 6 to 4, with 2 ties.
+In conclusion, and with no surprise, Spain wins this comparison 6 to 4, with two ties.
 However, this doesn’t mean much.
-It would be best to keep in mind what you are looking for on this trip and which country better caters to it.
+It would be best to remember what you are looking for on this trip and which country better caters to it.

 And you should travel to Spain if you are looking for: